SEB-Core/mongoose-recipes/README.md

 <br>

-In `authController.js`, we'll render this EJS page after the user registers.
+In `authController.js`, you'll render this EJS page after the user registers.

-In `registerUser`, replace our `res.send` with this:
+In `registerUser`, replace your `res.send` with this:

 ```js
 res.render('./auth/thanks.ejs')